SimonButtazzi/node-red-contrib-boolean-parser/README.md

 ## Usage

 Think of a device stating running and stopped.
-You want to send string like ON or OFF in MQTT, write values like 1 and 0 to influxDB show messages status like enabled and disabled and following nodes exept boolean values.
+You want to send string like ON or OFF in MQTT, write values like 1 and 0 to influxDB show messages status like enabled and disabled and following nodes exept boolean values in inverted logic.

 To be honest nearly every type tranformation can be realized by multiple switch and change nodes or function nodes having individual code (see example below).
 But to keep it simple, stable and universal it is easier to have a node handling this and you don't need to blow up your flows.